 The School District is the recipient of a federal financial award program that does not result in cash receipts or disbursements termed a non-monetary program.
-During the year ended June 30, 2018, the School District received food commodities, the fair value of which amounted to \$448,161, is presented in the Schedule as National School Lunch Program under CFDA 10.555 and was considered in the School District's single audit.
+During the year ended June 30, 2019, the School District received food commodities, the fair value of which amounted to \$504,357, which is presented in the Schedule as National School Lunch Program under CFDA 10.555.

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2018
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2019